Public & Administrative Law

 Cloisters has a long and proud history of being at the forefront of the development of public and administrative law.
 The home of public law luminaries such as Sir Stephen Sedley, Dame Laura Cox and Sir Anthony Bradley, its barristers are instructed to advise and appear in public and administrative law cases touching upon a wide variety of substantive areas of the law including human rights, immigration, inquests, public inquiries, licensing, constitutional and electoral law.

 Cloisters barristers are instructed predominantly by Claimants, both commercial and legally aided.

 Some of Cloisters' present public law instructions include:

-Tom Gillie, Rachel Barrett and Nathan Roberts advise the Labour Party in respect of disputes concerning party membership, ensuring that these are resolved applying public law principles.
+- Tom Gillie and Rachel Barrett advise the Labour Party in respect of disputes concerning party membership, ensuring that these are resolved applying public law principles.